-Note:

-- Before reaching the "Active" state, signals on the host port are considered to be undefined and signal transitions may occur.
+Note: Before reaching the "Active" state, signals on the host port are considered to be undefined and signal transitions may occur.
 This undefined state also applies when the module is in reset mode, during a firmware update, or during the Power-off sequence.
-The host must consider these undefined signal activities when designing the module interface. - The host should not drive any signals to the module until > 100 ms from the start of the power-on sequence.
+The host must consider these undefined signal activities when designing the module interface.